The 26 Best Vegan Sources Of Protein To Help You Pack On Muscle!

 Seitan – 23 grams per ¼ cup

-If you don’t know what seitan is, please do some more research and check it out.
+If you don’t know what seitan is, head over to the grocery store and buy it!

 This stuff is LOADED with protein.
 I’m talking 23 grams per ¼ cup!
 Seitan is made from flour known as vital wheat gluten.